 Roof boxes have load ratings.
 Make sure you choose one that will safely hold the weight of your luggage.

 Put heavier items in the boot of your car and use the roof box for lighter items.
-This will have less impact on your car's centre of gravity and also make items easier to stow and retrieve.
+This will have less impact on your car's centre of gravity and make items easier to stow and retrieve.